From biodynamic wine to Canada’s only women’s sneaker boutique and more, these female-led ventures doing buzzworthy things are all based in Toronto.

 With a long history in the city, Downward Dog Yoga Centre was founded in 1997 by Ron Reid, one of Toronto’s pioneer yoga practitioners and is now led by Karen Parucha, who is overseeing a modernization of the studio through thoughtful restructuring to address the systemic oppression prevalent in the Western yoga industry.

-Boasting many of Canada’s leading instructors, the new location is found in the Ossington area.
+Boasting many of Canada’s leading instructors, the new location is in Ossington.
 In addition to yoga classes, people can practice meditation, pilates and even consider learning to teach themselves.
 Downward Dog now offers a teacher training scholarship to anyone who identifies as part of groups that have been historically oppressed.

 Hard Feelings